exapsy/peekprof/README.md

 ## Usage

-The benchmark is designed to run until the running process closes.
-If you wish to close benchmark sooner, just interrupt the benchmark and it will safely terminate the program and write the results.
+The benchmark is designed to run until the running process terminates.
+If you wish to terminate benchmark sooner, just interrupt the benchmark and it will safely terminate the program and write the results.

 ### Get memory usage by PID